The Huckleberry Hound Show: Format

-The series featured three seven-minute cartoons, animated specifically for television.
-The first always starred Huckleberry, the next two featured other characters.
-Each of three cartoons were in between the wraparound segments, which originally set in the circus tent where Huck acts like a showman in the late 1950s.
+The series features three seven-minute cartoons, animated specifically for television.
+The first always stars Huckleberry, and the next two feature other characters.
+Each of three cartoons are in between the wraparound segments, which originally set in the circus tent where Huck acts like a showman in the late 1950s.

 Distribution

-The show was originally intended to be part of a line-up of kid programmes sponsored by Kellogg and broadcast on ABC-TV, joining Woody Woodpecker, Superman and Wild Bill Hickok in an early evening, weekday line-up.
+The show was originally intended to be part of a line-up of kid programs sponsored by Kellogg and broadcast on ABC-TV, joining Woody Woodpecker, Superman and Wild Bill Hickok in an early evening, weekday line-up.
 However, Kellogg's agency, Leo Burnett, decided instead to syndicate the show and buy air time on individual stations.
-The show was originally distributed by Screen Gems, which held a part-ownership of Hanna-Barbera at the time, over 150 stations.
+The show was originally distributed by Screen Gems (the television division at the time of Columbia Pictures) which held a part-ownership of Hanna-Barbera at the time, over 150 stations.
 In April 1967, Screen Gems announced the show had been released from advertiser control, and would be made available to stations on a syndicated basis with available bridges to create 92 half-hour shows.

 The distribution was later passed to Worldvision Enterprises, after it became a sister company to Hanna-Barbera.
-It was later distributed by Turner Program Services, after Turner's purchase of Hanna-Barbera; current distributor Warner Bros.
+It was later distributed by Turner Program Services, after Turner's purchase of Hanna-Barbera; the current distributor Warner Bros.
 Television picked up ownership of the show following the 1996 acquisition of Turner by parent company, Time Warner.

-Original (1958) Syndication
+Original syndication

 The show was not broadcast on the same day of the week, or the same time, in every city; airing depended on the deal for time that the Leo Burnett Agency brokered with individual stations.
 However, the first time the Huck series appeared on television was on Monday, September 29, 1958; it was first seen at 6 p.m. on WOOD-TV in Grand Rapids, Michigan, which also served Battle Creek, home of Kellogg cereals.
 A few other stations airing it that day were WLWI in Indianapolis (at 6:30 p.m.) and WTAE in Pittsburgh (at 7:30 p.m.).
 The show debuted on other days that same week in other cities; Huck originally aired in Los Angeles on Tuesdays on KNXT, Chicago on Wednesdays on WGN-TV, and New York City on Thursdays on WPIX.
 The show first aired in Canada on Thursday, October 2, 1958, at 7 p.m. on CKLW-TV in Windsor, Ontario.
-The show first aired in Australia on Monday, February 16, 1959, on the National Television Network (now the Nine Network), and the show first aired in the United Kingdom on Friday, July 10, 1959, on ITV.
+The show first aired in Australia on Monday, February 16, 1959, on the National Television Network (now the Nine Network), and the show first aired in the United Kingdom on Friday, July 3, 1959, on ITV.

 Plot and characters

-Each of the three segments featured one or two main characters acting as a duo, and numerous one-off or supporting characters.
+Each of the three segments features one or two main characters acting as a duo and numerous one-off or supporting characters.